MicrosoftDocs/azure-dev-docs/articles/github-copilot-azure/quickstart-deploy-existing-app.md

    :::image type="content" source="media/quickstart-deploy-existing-app/use-app-service.png" alt-text="Screenshot of the GitHub Copilot chat pane with the Azure App Service highlighted as the recommended resource.":::

-1. Once you’re satisfied with the recommendations, you can click on the “Generate” button and GitHub Copilot for Azure will generate Bicep files and an `azure.yaml` file in your workspace.
+1. Once you’re satisfied with the recommendations, select the **Generate** button and GitHub Copilot for Azure generates Bicep files and an `azure.yaml` file in your workspace.

    The generated files might look like the following example.

    :::image type="content" source="media/quickstart-deploy-existing-app/generate-bicep.png" alt-text="Screenshot that shows Visual Studio Code's Explorer view with a callout highlighting the new infra folder and files and the new azure.yaml file.":::

-1. You can take the generated Bicep files and provision the infrastructure on Azure with your favorite tool like AZ CLI, or you can run `azd up` in the terminal to provision infrastructure and deploy your application.
+1. You can use the generated Bicep files to provision the infrastructure on Azure with your favorite tool like the Azure CLI, or you can run `azd up` in the terminal to provision infrastructure and deploy your application.

 ## Related content